rstudio/visual-markdown-editing/docs/additional.md

 Together, these APIs make it possible to mutate the cursor's current selection, regardless of whether the current document is open in source or visual mode.

+?\> You can browse additional `rstudioapi` documentation online, at https://rstudio.github.io/rstudioapi/.

 ?\> If you are an addin author and would like to see additional functions added to the `rstudioapi` package for interacting with visual mode documents, please file an issue at https://github.com/rstudio/rstudioapi/issues.